Over the course of the year we will lead campaigns in the school to avoid waste, encourage recycling and save resources such as water and electricity.

-The Eco Council has continued working on the allotment this week and they have planted onions and garlic.
-This week in assembly, Mr French talked to the whole school about the annual event, “Switch Off Fortnight” which aims to teach children about the importance of saving energy by switching off anything electrical when it is not being used.
+The Eco Council has been working on the allotment and has planted onions and garlic.
+Mr French talked to the whole school about the annual event, “Switch Off Fortnight” which aims to teach children about the importance of saving energy by switching off anything electrical when it is not being used.
 The Eco Council will ensure that this is happening in school by going around the school and making sure that lights, monitors, whiteboards etc are switched off.
 The Eco Council has also set homework about climate change for all children in KS1 and KS2.
 The children need to write a poem, make a poster or write a motivational speech.
 The winners will get a copy of Greta Thunberg’s book.

 We had fun planting onions and garlic in the allotment.